Wirecloud/wirecloud/docs/user_guide.md

 Supported browsers
 ------------------

-WireCloud 0.9 supports the following desktop browsers:
+WireCloud 1.0 supports the following desktop browsers:

 - Firefox 38+
 - Chrome 37+
 - Safari 8+
 - Opera 23+

-WireCloud 0.9 also works on the mobile version of the previous browsers, except the wiring editor that currently does not work with touch screens.
-On smartphones, an experimental and not ready for production view is provided.
+WireCloud 1.0 also works on the mobile version of the previous browsers, except the wiring editor currently does not work with touch screens.

 > **Note:** Although WireCloud supports those browsers, some widgets and operators
 > may not support all of them.
 Read each widget and operators documentation for